plum-umd/redexer/README.md

     $ ./scripts/trim.py -d

-Note that all command-line parameters will be passed to adb logcat, and by default, "org.umd.logging:I *:S" is passed to filter out irrelevant logs.
+Note that all command-line parameters will be passed to adb logcat, and by default, `org.umd.logging:I *:S` is passed to filter out irrelevant logs.

 If logs overflow, you should use the online mode: